OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Output variables

 Your scripts can emit variables that are available in subsequent deployment steps.
 This means you can factor your deployment into smaller, more well-defined steps that leverage the result of prior steps.
-It is an extremely powerful feature and you should refer to the documentation onÂ [output variables](/docs/home/deploying-applications/variables/output-variables.md) for more information.
+It is an extremely powerful feature and you should refer to the documentation on [output variables](/docs/home/deploying-applications/variables/output-variables.md) for more information.

-This example is from the sample project in theÂ [Channels Walkthrough](https://octopus.com/blog/channels-walkthrough#prerequisites) which is also available on our [demo server](https://demo.octopusdeploy.com/app#/projects/channels-sample).
+This example is from the sample project in the [Channels Walkthrough](https://octopus.com/blog/channels-walkthrough#prerequisites) which is also available on our [demo server](https://demo.octopusdeploy.com/app#/projects/channels-sample).
 Step 1 calculates a name by convention, which is used by subsequent steps.

 ![](/docs/images/3048092/5865520.png)